 Conflicts between landlords and tenants can quickly mushroom into legal action.
 Contacting an attorney early in the process can help protect your rights, preserve your options, and avoid a lawsuit or eviction notice.

-The law firm of Burns & Hansen, P.A. represents owners and tenants — residential or commercial — in lease negotiations, lease disputes and eviction proceedings.
+The law firm of Burns & Hansen, P.A., represents commercial and residential owners and commercial tenants in lease negotiations, lease disputes and eviction proceedings.
 Our lawyers have extensive knowledge of Minnesota landlord-tenant law and a record of favorable results in both litigation and out-of-court solutions.

-We represent renters, businesses and owners of multi-family housing in Minneapolis and the West Metro, the greater Twin Cities and statewide.
+We represent renters, businesses and owners of multifamily housing in Minneapolis, the greater Twin Cities and statewide.
 Arrange a free initial discussion immediately if you have received an eviction notice.

 Minnesota law is protective of tenants’ rights, particularly residential renters.
 In landlord-tenant disputes, the property owner must be careful to follow certain steps in any actions adverse to the tenants.
 We counsel owners of apartment buildings, duplexes and other rental units, as well as owners of office buildings, retail centers or other commercial property in all scenarios:

 - Lease violations (noise, unauthorized occupants, subletting, etc.)

 - Back rent